puppeteer/puppeteer/docs/api.md

 - returns: <[Promise]<[Browser]>> Promise which resolves to browser instance.

 The method combines 3 steps:
-1. Infer a set of flags to launch chromium with using `puppeteer.defaultArgs()`.
+1. Infer a set of flags to launch Chromium with using `puppeteer.defaultArgs()`.
-2. Launch browser and start managing its process according to the `executablePath`, `handleSIGINT`, `dumpio` and other options.
+2. Launch a browser and start managing its process according to `executablePath`, `handleSIGINT`, `dumpio` and other options.
-3. Create an instance of [Browser] class and initialize it wrt to `defaultViewport`, `slowMo` and `ignoreHTTPSErrors`.
+3. Create an instance of [Browser] class and initialize it with regards to `defaultViewport`, `slowMo` and `ignoreHTTPSErrors`.

 `ignoreDefaultArgs` option can be used to customize behavior on the (1) step.
 For example, to filter out `--mute-audio` from default arguments: